kill9zombie/elixir_dojo/DOJO.md

 You'll see this syntax again when we start pattern matching heads and tails of lists.

 Try using `Enum.take_random/2` to take a random item from the `old_list` array above.
 If the Elixir gods are smiling on you, you should have tab completion for modules and functions in the Elixir shell.
+If you'd like to see some documentation, you can run `h Enum.take_random/2` in the shell.

 #### Tuples

-Tuples typically hold a fixed number of items.
+Tuples hold a fixed number of items.
 It's common to see things like `{:atom, "value"}`, but they can hold anything.
 It's also common to see `{:ok, "value"}` or `{:error, reason}` returned by functions (where `reason` is a description of the problem).

     iex> {:ok, "hello"}
     {:ok, "hello"}